kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 \begin{align*}\log p_\theta(x) & \geq \mathcal{L}_{\theta, \phi}(x) = \color{red} \int q_{\theta}(z|x)\log \left(\frac{p_\theta(x|z)p(z)}{q_\phi(z|x)}\right)dz \\ & = \underbrace{\mathbb{E}_{q_\phi(z|x)}[\log p_\theta(x|z)]}_{\mathbb{E}_q \log\text{likelihood} }+ \underbrace{\mathbb{E}_{q_\phi(z|x)}\left[\log\frac{p(z)}{q_\phi (z|x)}\right]}_{\text{regularization} }\end{align*}
 $$

 We can write a lower bound of the likelihood.
-It is still an integral over $z$, but it turns out, it is much easier to evaluate than the original integral.
+It is still an integral over \\(z\\), but it turns out, it is much easier to evaluate than the original integral.

 This variational bound is written for one single example (coloured red).
 It involves an average of the encoder distribution of the log between the joint distribution of x and z from the generative model (decoder?) divided by the encoder function.